okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 ## Test that a user can sign in and sign out

-Now your site has enough content to sign a user in with Okta, prove they have signed in, and sign them out.
+Now your site has enough content to sign a user in with Okta, prove they’ve signed in, and sign them out.
 Test it out by starting your server and signing a user in.

 <StackSnippet snippet="testapp" />